The Amalfi Coast in Italy has to be one of the most beautiful destinations in Europe.

 I started walking to the sea cave from Anacapri, though after a short while I gave up and caught a bus there instead.

 Once there, I could see the ocean was extremely choppy and due to the high tide, I couldn’t see the entrance to the cave.

 I tried to get a closer look from a viewing platform.
-That’s when a big wave came from nowhere and drenched me with a freezing splash of water right in the face and chest.
+That’s when a big wave came from nowhere and drenched me with a freezing splash of seawater right in the face and chest.

 I strongly recommend combining the Blue Grotto with a boat tour around the island as early as possible when you arrive if the weather is good.

 Keep your eye on the forecasted weather and the Blue Grotto tourist schedule as well, so you have the best chance of seeing it.

 The first day I arrived in Capri the weather was sunny and perfect.
 But that night things changed, and I experienced a raging thunder and lightning show in the evening.